ChrisWeigant.com

 What is "RSS"?

 RSS stands for "Really Simple Syndication" and is a way of being notified automatically whenever a new article appears ("Site RSS") or anyone posts comments to articles ("Comment RSS"), rather than having to check back to the site repeatedly.
-Here is an extensive "how-to" page with lots of detailed information (with pictures) on how to set up your computer to read an RSS feed.
+Here is an extensive "how-to" page with lots of detailed information (with pictures, even) on how to set up your computer to read an RSS feed.

-Can I use html tags in my comments?
+Can I use HTML tags in my comments?

-Yes, most common tags will work here.
+Yes, most common HTML tags will work here.
 If problems develop over misuse of tags, this feature may be turned off at any point, so use them correctly, please.

 Why can't I comment on an old article?